anthonyjriddle-cell/ComicHoarder/PROMPT.md

 ---

+# 🗂️ Background Jobs

+All jobs are standalone console applications.
+Each follows the same pattern:
+- `Program.cs` — wires up configuration, `LoggingSetup.CreateLoggerFactory`, services, and a job class
+- `{JobName}Job.cs` — contains all business logic in a `RunAsync()` method
+- Services are injected via constructor, not instantiated inside the job
+- Structured logging (`{Placeholder}` syntax) is used throughout — no `String.Format`

+## ComicVineDBSync
+Syncs data from the ComicVine API into the local database.
+Uses `IssueService` and `VolumeService` to fetch data from ComicVine and persist it via the Infrastructure layer.

+## GetComicsDownloader
+Downloads comic files from GetComics.org.
+Reads a `LastDate.txt` file to determine the starting date, fetches weekly comic listings, parses download links from HTML, and downloads each file to a configured path.
+Updates `LastDate.txt` after each successful week.

+## PDFToCBZ
+Converts PDF comic files into CBZ format.
+Reads PDFs from a configured input folder, extracts pages as images via `PDFToImagesService`, converts them to JPGs, writes them to a work folder, then zips them into a `.cbz` file via `ZipService` and writes the result to a configured output folder.

+---

 # 🧭 Navigation Rules

 - After adding a Volume → navigate to `/Volumes/{PublisherId}`
 - After adding an Issue → navigate to `/Issues/{VolumeId}`
 - Add pages always follow pattern:
   `/AddVolume/{pubId}`
   `/AddIssue/{volumeId}`

 ---

 # 🛠️ Development Rules

 - All new code must follow the patterns defined above
 - All Issue functionality must mirror Volume functionality 1:1
 - No repository or EF Core logic in UI or Use Cases
 - No UI logic in Use Cases
 - No ComicVine logic in UI or Repositories
 - All new components must follow existing naming conventions
 - All new use cases must follow existing async patterns
 - All new pages must follow existing routing patterns
+- All new jobs must follow the Background Jobs pattern above

 ---

 # ✔️ End of Prompt
 Paste this entire block into `prompt.md` to bootstrap any new session.